jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 When we ask why they're spending so much, we often hear that the project is important to the agency's mission, the project is a priority for agency leadership, or that their end users are really counting on them to deliver this functionality.

 It's counterintuitive, but spending more money on a project increases the chances of failure.
 Of government software projects that cost more than $6 million, only 13% succeed.
-But of those that cost less than $1 million, 57% succeed.
+But of those that cost less than $1 million, 57% succeed. [^succeed]:

 ##### Old trap: Fund and do all the things, right now